ResearchComputing/Documentation/docs/additional-resources/other.md

 Through a collaboration with the CU Libraries, the PetaLibrary can also host the publication and long-term archival of large datasets.
 The datasets are assigned unique digital object identifiers (DOIs) that are searchable and accessible via the “CU Scholar” institutional repository.

-### JupyterHub

-JupyterHub is a multi-user server for Jupyter notebooks.
-It provides a web service enabling users to create and share documents that contain live code, equations, visualizations and explanatory text.
-The CU Research Computing JuypterHub deploys into the RMACC Summit supercomputer and Blanca condo cluster and includes support for parallel computation.

 ### EnginFrame

 NICE EnginFrame provides a 3D-accelerated remote desktop environment on Nvidia GPU-equipped compute nodes.
 Coupled with the proprietary Desktop Cloud Visualization (DCV) VNC server, the Research Computing EnginFrame supports the use of common visualization applications in a typical desktop environment using only a modern web browser.